-The ROM monitor is an interactive command interpreter that is used to define configuration parameters.
+The ROM monitor is an interactive command interpreter that is used to define basic configuration parameter values.
 All of the information that the Remote Annex needs to boot an operational image is defined using the ROM monitor and its command set.
-ROM Monitor commands are issued from a console terminal connected to the service port on the hub chassis.
+ROM Monitor commands are issued from a terminal connected to the service port on the hub chassis.
+When the Remote Annex completes its self tests, the service port terminal displays the ROM monitor prompt.
 Using the ROM Monitor commands (see Chapter 3), you can: